Jdawson03/SelfBalancingBinaryTree/README.md

 This task overall came when some coursework at Swansea University asked me to implement a Binary Tree and I tested it with an adversarial data set.

+Main classes are used to test each aspect of the code.